 First he draws on our selective memory of the past – imagining that it was better than the present, then pointedly reminds us of the racism, class struggles and other issues that plagued the twentieth century that we seemed to have forgotten in our lust for another time.

-Niccol provides us with a warning as to how the future may turn out if we continue our complacency.
+Niccol provides us with a warning as to how the future may turn out if we continue to live as the forgetful goldfish, swimming around and around in the fish bowl.
 He expertly laces the film with visual references to the past – more specifically the early two thousands, such as displaying cars like the 1970’s Buick Riviera and Rover.
 These cars are beautiful and ‘classic’, giving us a fond, but misguided nostalgia for another time.
 In this he is highlighting the human tendency to look to the past for answers, or think in the classic ‘ the grass is greener on the other side’ approach, that the past was better.
-In truth, the early twentieth century was a time when racism and class struggles reigned, but through selective memory have been glossed over.
-Andrew understood the danger in this type of thinking and brought back the prejudices and hardships of the past along with the nostalgic, much loved memories of the early two thousands to give us a much needed wake up call.
+In truth, the early twentieth century was a time when racism and class struggles reigned, dividing people and hurting lives.
+But through lazy human selective memory these hardships have been glossed over, covered up.
+Andrew understood the danger in this type of thinking and brought back the prejudices and hardships of the past along with the nostalgia inspiring, much loved memories of the early two thousands to give us a much needed wake up call.

 Mrs Freeman: “we didn’t want — diseases, yes”

 Mr Freeman: “we were wondering if we could leave some things up to chance.”